corda/corda-docs-portal/content/en/platform/corda/4.9/community/app-upgrade-notes.md

 The [Confidential identities](api-identity.html#confidential-identities) API is experimental in Corda 3 and remains so in Corda 4.
 In this release, the `SwapIdentitiesFlow` has been adjusted in the same way as `FinalityFlow` above, to close problems with confidential identities being injectable into a node outside of other flow context.
-Old code will still work, but it is recommended to adjust your call sites so a session is passed into the `SwapIdentitiesFlow`.
+Old code will still work, but R3 recommends to adjust your call sites so a session is passed into the `SwapIdentitiesFlow`.